Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 Before starting the project we set some ground rules:

-1. Fissa should be available on both iOS and Android
+1. Fissa should be available on both iOS and Android, everyone can be the DJ

 2. No onboarding!
 Like jokes, apps lose their charm when you have to explain them